viols-code/AN2DL_challenges_2022/README.md

 Our handmade CNN reached an accuracy of 0.83

 #### Second phase - Final
-In the second phase, of two days, with a total of ? partecipants, our group achieved the following results:
+In the second phase (on a different hidden test set), of two days, with a total of ? partecipants, our group achieved the following results:
 - EfficientNetb4 - Accuracy: 0.9154  - Position: ?
 - EfficientNetb4 - Accuracy: 0.9007 - Position: ?
 - Xception - Accuracy: 0.8926 - Position: ?